Forward backward CP asymmetry in $\tau^- \to K \pi \nu_{\tau}$ in the Left-Right Inverse seesaw model: Introduction

-The semileptonic decay $\tau \to K\pi\nu_\tau$ is a laboratory for testing the SM and searching for new physics (NP).
+With this broader motivation in mind, we turn to the semileptonic decay $\tau \to K\pi\nu_\tau$, which offers a complementary and largely unexplored window onto the LRIS scalar sector.
 Unlike purely leptonic decays, the presence of hadronic final-state interactions (FSI) generates the strong phases necessary to observe direct CP violation in the presence of new weak phases.
 In the channel $\tau^- \to \bar{K}^0 \pi^- \nu_\tau$, a SM CP violating asymmetry is expected due to $K^0$--$\bar{K}^0$ mixing~\cite{Grossman:2011zk}.
 Interest in this channel intensified following the BaBar collaboration's report of a $2.8\sigma$ discrepancy with the SM in the integrated CP asymmetry in the channel $\tau^- \to K_S^0 \pi^- \nu_\tau$~\cite{Lees:2012qi},

 In the SM, the process is dominated by the charged-current interaction mediated by the $W$ boson.
 Focusing only on direct CP violation, the expected SM direct CP asymmetry is very small, $A_{\rm CP}^{\rm SM} \sim 10^{-12}$~\cite{Bigi:2005ts}, since a nonzero CP asymmetry requires both a weak phase and a strong rescattering phase.
-This makes $\tau\to K\pi\nu_\tau$ an attractive channel to search for Beyond the SM (BSM) scalar, tensor, or right-handed-current effects.
+This makes $\tau\to K\pi\nu_\tau$ an attractive channel to search for Beyond the SM (BSM) scalar, tensor, or right-handed-current effects, and the BaBar measurement provides a useful, if not unique, point of reference for the sensitivity that current and near-future experiments can achieve in this channel.

-While many NP models attempt to explain this anomaly through loop-induced tensor operators~\cite{Devi:2013gya, Cirigliano:2017tqn, Dhargyal:2016kwp}, such mechanisms typically suffer from a severe $1/16\pi^2$ suppression.
+While many NP models attempt to explain the BaBar anomaly through loop-induced tensor operators~\cite{Devi:2013gya,Cirigliano:2017tqn,Dhargyal:2016kwp}, such mechanisms typically suffer from a severe $1/16\pi^2$ suppression.
 In the context of TeV-scale physics, this leads to an integrated asymmetry of $\mathcal{O}(10^{-9})$, as has been shown in several studies~\cite{Cirigliano:2017tqn}.
-This suggests that the integrated asymmetry might serve better as a null test or an exclusion tool for loop-level tensor mediators rather than a primary discovery channel for extended gauge or scalar sectors.
+This suggests that the integrated asymmetry might serve better as a null test or an exclusion tool for loop-level tensor mediators rather than a primary discovery channel for extended gauge or scalar sectors -- a point that, as we show below, applies directly to the LRIS model itself.